Rhododendron ferrugineum

 Distribution and habitat

-Rhododendron Ferrugineum is native to the high mountains of southern and Central Europe, especially in the Alps, the Pyrenees and the Carpathians.
+Rhododendron ferrugineum is native to the high mountains of southern and Central Europe, especially in the Alps, the Pyrenees and the Carpathians.
 The plant grows at high altitudes between 1,200 and 2,800 meters, whereby it prefers to thrive on acidic, well -permeable soils.
 Typical locations are alpine mats, rocky slopes, dwarf shrubs and subalpine forests.
 Rhododendron ferrugineum can often be found in company with other calculating species such as Vaccinium myrtillus (blueberry) and Empetrum Nigrum (crowberry).

 The plant is extremely resistant to the extreme conditions of the mountains, including strong winds, intensive UV radiation and low temperatures.
 It prefers locations with high humidity and plenty of precipitation, which is why it often occurs in northern slopes and in areas with regular snow cover.
 Rhododendron ferrugineum is also able to grow on strong acidic, humus -rich soils that are often low in nutrients.